OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 KVM Node Package: ensures that the `opennebula-kvm-node EE package is installed on every KVM host that contains NVSwitch devices.
 This package contains the `opennebula-fabricmanager` service.

 **NVSwitch PCI passthrough Setup:** The NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
-This can be done at OpenNebula deployment time using one-deploy, more information [here](content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md).
+This can be done at OpenNebula deployment time using one-deploy, more information [here]({{% relref "../../../solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md" %}}).
+If this is not done during deployment, it is possible to manually configure the NVSwitches to use the virtio-pci driver by following the "Hypervisor Configuration" section from [NVIDIA GPU Passthrough]({{% relref "./nvidia_gpu_passthrough.md" %}}).

 Start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by the OpenNebula administrator.